ipvalverde/PipelineNet/README.md

 // If no middleware matches returns a value, the default of the return type is returned, which in the case of 'bool' is false. result = exceptionHandlersChain.Execute(new InvalidOperationException()); // Result will be false
 ```
-You can even define a fallback function that will be executed after your entire chain:
+You can even define a fallback that will be executed after your entire chain:
 ```C#
 var exceptionHandlersChain = new ResponsibilityChain<Exception, bool>(new ActivatorMiddlewareResolver())
     .Chain<OutOfMemoryExceptionHandler>() // The order of middleware being chained matters